Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/README.md

 # Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-

 This repository publishes the raw discharge CSV logs and the derived figures from our supercapacitor characterization campaign.
-The analysis notebooks remain private; the published material captures the full measurement basis and visualization results.
+The analysis notebooks remain private; the published material captures the breadth of the measurement data.

+## Linked References

+- **25 F Measurements:** See [README](https://github.com/Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/blob/main/25F/README.md) for specific details related to the 25 F device under test (DUT).
+- **50 F Measurements:** See [README](https://github.com/Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/blob/main/50F/README.md) for specific details related to the 50 F DUT data.

 ## Dataset Structure